 2 credits, Fall/Winter/Spring/Summer Continued development of skills learned in CS-090.
-Topics include intermediate features of the Microsoft Windows 7 operating systems, more work with applications (word processing using the latest version of Microsoft Word, spreadsheets using the latest version of Microsoft Excel, and presentations using the latest version of PowerPoint).
+Topics include learning intermediate features of the Microsoft Windows operating systems, more work with applications (word processing using the latest version of Microsoft Word, spreadsheets using the latest version of Microsoft Excel, and presentations using the latest version of Microsoft Power-Point.)
 Takes place in the computer lab, one student to a computer.
-Prerequisite: Pass CS-090 or placement in CS-091.
+Prerequisites: CS-090 or placement in CS-091